dgraph-io/dgraph/README.md

 ## Users
 - **Dgraph official documentation is present at [wiki.dgraph.io](https://wiki.dgraph.io).**
-- Note that we use the Github Issue Tracker for bug reports only.
 - For feature requests or questions, visit [https://discuss.dgraph.io](https://discuss.dgraph.io).
 - Check out [the demo at dgraph.io](http://dgraph.io).